Question marks on craft paper

 Best Type of Questions to Ask an MBA Interviewer

 As you can see, there are plenty of questions you can pick from that will help your interview better represent you.
-The critical aspect of these questions is not what specific facet of your MBA education you ask about, but that your question seeks more in-depth information than what is already available to you.
+The critical aspect of these questions is not what specific facet of your MBA education you ask about, but that your question seeks more in-depth information than what is already available.

-You’ll appear more invested in getting into the program, and you’ll also seem more confident, as the interviewer will see that you are already planning for your life at their institution.
+You’ll appear more invested in getting into the program and also seem more confident, as the interviewer will see that you are already planning for your life at their institution.

 Worst Questions to Ask an MBA Interviewer